Internet Firm Sea Misses Sales Estimates on Slowing E-Commerce Demand

 Read more: Sea’s Path to Profit Paved With Layoffs, Single-Ply Toilet Paper

 Second-quarter sales were $3.1 billion, trailing the $3.2 billion analysts estimated on average.
-Revenue growth at Shopee, Sea’s e-commerce unit, decelerated to 21%, the slowest on record.
+Revenue growth at Shopee decelerated to 21%, the slowest pace on record.
 Revenue from SeaMoney, the digital financial services business, rose 53%.
+Net income was $321.6 million, according to Bloomberg calculations based on first-half numbers, topping estimates.

+The stiffer competition is weighing on the profitability of Sea and regional peers GoTo Group and Grab Holdings Ltd., which are also trying to cope with slowing economic growth, rising costs and a decline in technology company valuations.
+Grab and Indonesia’s GoTo Group continue to bleed losses.

 What Bloomberg Intelligence Says